 Here are some reasons why Brighton SEO 2018 deserves a big shout out:

-On entry we were greeted by an enthusiastic zebra playing the piano.
-Was this the sign of things to come?
-There was an instant buzz of energy with everyone there to learn, engage and enjoy the day’s events.
+On entry there was an instant buzz of energy with everyone there to learn, engage and enjoy the day’s events.
 With a vast array of activities set up at lunchtime there’s a great chance for networking with software traders.
 This year’s most popular stalls included SEM Rush, Deepcrawl, Ninja Cat and Botify.

 This year’s speakers shared both practical and useful information that can be easily actioned by most SEO folk.
 There was a range of talks that delved deeper into the core principles of SEO, technical insights and how the future looks for SEO.